The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Local law for the Yukawa and Coulomb gas

-As a preliminary step towards Theorem~\ref{thm:CAdensity}, we prove the following estimate, which provides a weaker fluctuation bound than Theorem~\ref{thm:CAdensity} does.
-However, using this bound for all scales, Theorem~\ref{thm:CAdensity} then follows from the same estimates.
+As a preliminary step towards Theorem~\ref{thm:Cdensity}, we prove the following estimate, which provides a weaker fluctuation bound than asserted in Theorem~\ref{thm:Cdensity}.
+However, once this bound is established for all scales, Theorem~\ref{thm:Cdensity} then follows from the same estimates.

-\begin{proposition} Assume the same conditions as in Theorem~\ref{thm:CAdensity}.
-Let $t = N^{-2a}$ and suppose that $\supp f$ has diameter at most $N^{-s}$.
+\begin{proposition} Assume the same conditions as in Theorem~\ref{thm:Cdensity}.
+Write $t = N^{-2a}$ and suppose that $\supp f$ has diameter at most $N^{-s}$.
 Then

 \end{proposition}